-If you are running ESXi 6.5 with IPv6 disabled, you are at risk of a host failure with PSOD.
+If you are running ESXi 6.5 or 6.7 with IPv6 disabled, you are at risk of a host failure with PSOD.
 VMware recently updated KB2150794 "ESXi 6.5 host fails with PSOD when IPV6 is disabled" with the latest information about this problem.
 The KB also includes a detailed example of a backtrace you may see if your ESXi host fails for this reason.

 As IPv6 has gradually gained popularity, VMware decided to enable it in the default host configuration (since ESXi 5.1).

 Why would you disable IPv6 on ESXi?
 As a fellow VCDX and blogger Andrea Mauro suggested, there may be different reasons:

 Several people are disabling IPv6 support in ESXi for different reasons: because of the minimum privilege principle (if you are not using a service, why you have to keep it enabled?) or simple because they don’t want any IPv6 address in the network.

 There are not many reasons for disabling IPv6 on ESXi, but I would add one more.
 There is a VMware KB article 2108130 that actually recommends disabling IPv6.
 This one affects ESXi 5.5 before Patch 4 and subsequently you would be at risk of a PSOD if you have IPv6 enabled.
 If you established a configuration policy in your environment to always disable IPv6 on ESXi for that reason, you are likely to have done it for 6.5 as well.

 Both of these KBs are reported in Runecast Analyzer.
 You can use the Analyzer to automatically detect whether you are affected, and where, based on your IPv6 status and host versions:

 So, if you run ESXi 6.5, prior to Update 1, you need to ensure IPv6 is enabled (which is the default setting).
 If you need to enable it then you can employ various methods: